Better (BoA album): Background and release

-"Better" is an alternative R&B written and arranged by longtime collaborator Yoo Young-jin.
+"Better" is an alternative R&B song written and arranged by longtime collaborator Yoo Young-jin.
 Alongside music production by Yoo, Aston Rudi, and Jay-Keyz, the song also contains a sample of "Like I Do" by Swedish singer AWA, who was given songwriting credits for the song.
 A Mandarin version of the song was released in 2022, alongside singer Xin Liu.

 The physical album was made available for purchase on December 2, 2020, and has two editions: regular and limited.
 The limited version was made available in two "special" editions: yellow and beige.
 A few hours after the album's release, BoA held an online live show titled "Better BoA" which was broadcast through Naver's V Live channel, where she introduced songs from the album.

 Critical reception

 Better received critical acclaim from critics upon release, with several publications listing Better in their rankings of best albums of 2020.
 It was ranked at number six on Metro UK's list The 20 Best K-Pop comebacks of 2020 and at number one on Billboards list of The 10 Best K-pop Albums of 2020.
 The latter publication described the album as "one of her strongest records to date, and it's filled to the brim with songs that present her as someone assured in her artistry – its excellence is obvious."
 Rolling Stone (India) included it in their list of the 10 best K-pop albums of 2020.

 South China Morning Post named it one of the best K-pop solo albums of 2020 while QQ Music ranked it number 16 on their list of the 100 best K-pop songs of the year.
 "Start Over" was named the number one Best K-pop B-side of 2020 by MTV, which explained that "BoA's tangy, raspy-edged timbre is a compelling match for the song's pleading urgency and breathless declarations of "You're gonna love me, let me start over."